milen-patel/LISP/README.md

 Whenever an input is given to the interpreter, it will be parsed into an S-Expression (read about S-Expressions here: https://en.wikipedia.org/wiki/S-expression).
 Assuming no structural errors, the instruction will then be parsed and evaluated.
 I take no credit for the parsing step of this program as that functionality was implemented in the `Parser.jar` included in the repository.
 My work on this project was to focus on the implementation of operators and functions.

 S-Expressions are immutable and each S-Expression is either atomic or composite.
 An atomic S-Expression contains a single value such as `5`, `"hello"`, or `T`.
 By constrast, a composite S-Expression contains a head and tail, both of which point to other S-Expressions which themselves may be atomic or composite.
 This structure allows us to build out trees representing valid instructions to the interpreter.
-By traversion this (effeectively) binary tree, the interpreter can then recursively evaluate all input.
+By traversing this (effectively) binary tree, the interpreter can then evaluate all input.
 ## Operator Support

 ### Arithmetic